-At present, all foreigners are currently restricted from entering Malaysia, whilst the interstate travel ban has been lifted.
+At present, all foreigners are still currently restricted from entering Malaysia, whilst the interstate travel ban has been lifted.

-We are hoping that once the Conditional Movement Control Order (CMCO) is lifted on 9th June 2020, we will see borders reopen and airlines can recommence their international flights into Malaysia.
+We are hoping that borders will reopen soon and airlines can recommence their international flights into Malaysia.
 However, the situation remains fluid and could change rapidly depending on Covid-19 developments.

 With the CMCO in place, places of interest in Sabah are starting to reopen their doors back to the public.
 Some remain closed for the time being.